maronavenue/aws-learning-path/rds/README.md

   1. `./book_reviews_db_ddl.sql` - Run this script to create the exact tables defined in the diagrams above.
   1. `./book_reviews_dd_data.sql` - Run this script to populate the entire database with initial dataset.
   1. `./book_reviews_dd_select.sql` - Run this script to query some information:

-    * The 1st snippet shows all the books and their information:
+    A. The 1st snippet shows all the books and their information:

     ![Book Review DB book information](./images/book-reviews-db-show-book-info.png)

-    * The 2nd snippet shows the book reviews made by some user/s:
+    A. The 2nd snippet shows the book reviews made by some user/s:

     ![Book Review DB book reviews](./images/book-reviews-db-show-book-reviews.png)